-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Massachusetts, cont'd Image: Cont'd mathematical states math number, financial account number, credit or debit card number or other data; whether the person or agency maintains a written information security program; and any steps the person or agency has taken or plans to take relating to the incident, including updating the written information security program. certification that credit monitoring services comply with the law's requirements for providing credit monitoring to individuals if social security numbers are affected.
-Substitute notice is available by means prescribed in the statute if costs to exceed \$250,000, affected class exceeds \$00,000 persons, or covered entity does not have sufficient contact information.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Massachusetts, cont'd whether the person or agency maintains a written information security program; and any steps the person or agency has taken or plans to take relating to the incident, including updating the written information security program. certification that credit monitoring services comply with the law's requirements for providing credit monitoring to individuals if social security numbers are affected.
+Substitute notice is available by means prescribed in the statute if costs to exceed \$250,000, affected class exceeds 500,000 persons, or covered entity does not have sufficient contact information.
 Notice only required after a security breach that causes substantial risk of identity theft or fraud or after a covered entity has reason to know that the personal information of a Massachusetts resident was acquired by an unauthorized person or used for an unauthorized purpose.
-Other obligations: Paper records containing personal information must be redacted, burned, pulverized or shredded.
-Electronic data containing personal information must be destroyed or erased. (as of 4/11/19) Credit monitoring: If SSNs are compromised, the breached entity must contract with a third party to provide affected individuals with no less than 18 months of credit monitoring services (42 months if the affected entity is a consumer reporting agency) A determination of no likelihood of harm: Does not require notification to Attorney General. publicly on its website and make available electronic copies of the sample notice sent to consumers on its website.
+Return to Index of States Other obligations: Paper records containing personal information must be redacted, burned, pulverized or shredded.
+Electronic data containing personal information must be destroyed or erased. (as of 4/11/19) Credit monitoring: If SSNs are compromised, the breached entity must contract with a third party to provide affected individuals with no less than 18 months of credit monitoring services (42 months if the affected entity is a consumer reporting agency)